THE KIWANIS FAMILY

 Builders Club is the largest middle school service organization, with over 23,000 members worldwide.
 Founded in 1975, it has more than 1,100 clubs in 21 countries.
 Members learn leadership skills by serving their schools and communities, often partnering with groups like UNICEF and March of Dimes.
 Sponsored by local Kiwanis clubs, Builders Clubs can be school-based or community-based at places like churches or YMCAs.
 The organization is student-led and supported by Kiwanis International, which provides resources and guidelines.

 K-Kids is a global service leadership program for primary and elementary students, with over 22,000 members in 1,100 clubs worldwide.
-Founded in 2000, K-Kids is part of the Kiwanis family, which engages over 445,000 people globally in service.
-Clubs are student-led and found in schools, libraries, and community organizations, often sponsored by a local Kiwanis club.
+Founded in 2000, K-Kids is student-led and found in schools, libraries, and community organizations, often sponsored by a local Kiwanis club.
 Kiwanis International provides resources, training, and support to help clubs succeed while ensuring they follow youth protection policies.

 Terrific Kids is a character-building program for primary and elementary students that encourages personal growth.
 Students set their own goals to define what it means to be "terrific" and use peer mentoring to stay accountable.
 When they achieve their goals, they are recognized as a Terrific Kid.